- Strategic Planning

 The Mobility Plan is a long-range plan that identifies the location and type of roadway facilities, bicycle facilities, and pedestrian facilities that are needed to meet long-term growth within the City of Denton.
 This plan presents the City of Denton's multimodal mobility strategy and framework to address citywide transportation for years to come.
+On March 22, 2022, City Council adopted the 2022 Mobility Plan Update (Ordinance No. 22-513).

 Mobility Plan Goals